 Information for Veterans.
 Veterans who were exposed to Agent Orange while serving in Vietnam may be able to get help from the United States Department of Veterans Affairs.
-For more information visit www.publichealth.va.gov/exposures/agentorange or call the Department of Veterans Affairs at (877) 222-8387.
+For more information, please

+- Call: the VA (800) 749-8387 - Visit: www.publichealth.va.gov/exposures/AgentOrange

 World Trade Center Survivors.
 People involved in the aftermath of the 9/11 attacks and subsequently diagnosed with a blood cancer may be able to get help from the World Trade Center (WTC) Health Program.
-People eligible for help include
+People eligible for help include:

-- Responders - Workers and volunteers who helped with rescue, recovery and cleanup at the WTC-related sites in New York City (NYC) - Survivors who were in the NYC disaster area and those who lived. worked or were in school in that area - Responders to the Pentagon and the Shanksville, PA, crashes
+- Responders - Workers and volunteers who helped with rescue, recovery and cleanup at the WTC-related sites in New York City (NYC) - Survivors who were in the NYC disaster area and those who lived, worked or were in school in that area - Responders to the Pentagon and the Shanksville, PA, crashes